kellyoconor/ai-leaderboard-kelly/replit.md

 ## Overview

 An AI Tools Leaderboard application that allows users to track and rank their top 5 AI tools on a weekly basis.
-The application features a modern, clean interface built with React and TypeScript, displaying current week rankings, historical data, and weekly statistics.
-Users can view trending data, compare tool performance across weeks, and update their rankings through an interactive form interface.
+The application features a minimalist, clean interface built with React and TypeScript, displaying current week rankings, historical data, and contextual position statistics.
+Users can view trending data, compare tool performance across weeks with "Weeks at Position" insights, and update their rankings through an interactive form interface.

 ## User Preferences